simba426/HOW2J/README.md

 # HOW2J
-store Java codes written through HOW2J Tutorial
+store Java codes written during HOW2J Tutorial